Multicloud Defense

 Customers who provision Multicloud Defense after August 6, 2025 and want to use Object Sharing will need to contact Cisco Technical Assistance Center (Cisco TAC) to enable this feature. |

-For existing users of Multicloud Defense migrating to Security Cloud Control, see Getting Started Guide for Existing Customers of Security Cloud Control.
+For existing users of Multicloud Defense migrating to Security Cloud Control, refer to the Getting Started Guide for Existing Customers of Security Cloud Control.